Brensley/WVD-CI-CD/crossplane-bcp/README.md

 │   └── object-reader/        # Function package to read cluster objects ├── helm/
 │   ├── helm-base/            # Base Helm chart
-│   └── helm-jcrs-jcp/        # Helm chart for JCRS/JCP
+│   └── helm-jcrs-jcp/        # Helm chart for JCRS/JCP workloads
 ├── clusters/
-│   ├── bcp/                  # Manifests to install BCP cluster
+│   ├── bcp/                  # Manifests to install the BCP
-│   └── jcp/                  # Manifests to install JCP cluster
+│   └── jcp/                  # Manifests to install the JCP
-└── README.md
 ```

+## GitLab CI Pipeline
-The `.gitlab-ci.yml` file in the repo root builds these packages and pushes them to the OCI registry defined by `DEV_REGISTRY`.
+The root `.gitlab-ci.yml` builds Crossplane packages and Helm charts and pushes them to the registry defined by `DEV_REGISTRY`.
+These packages are then pulled and deployed by the CLI as shown in the flowcharts.

+Refer to [ARCHITECTURE.md](ARCHITECTURE.md) for more background on execution environments, trust zones and control plane concepts.